JoshuaVandaele/SuperISOUpdater/README.md

 # Super ISO Updater

 > [!WARNING]
 > This branch is still a work in progress.
-As such, not all of the listed features may be available yet.
+As such, not all listed features may be available yet.

-Super ISO Updater is a powerful tool that provides a convenient way to check for updates and install the latest versions of various ISO files.
-It is primarily designed to work with a Ventoy drive and supports a wide range of ISOs.
+Super ISO Updater (SISOU) is a powerful tool that provides a convenient way to check for updates and install the latest versions of various ISO files.
+It is primarily meant to be used with a Ventoy drive and supports a wide range of ISOs.

 ## Features

-- **Automatic ISO Updates:** Automatically check for and download the latest ISO versions from official sources using the fastest available mirrors.
+- **Automatic ISO Updates:** Automatically check for and downloads the latest ISO versions from official sources, always using the fastest available mirror.
-- **Checksum Verification:** Automatically verifies the integrity of downloaded ISOs using checksums to ensure they are not corrupted.
+- **Checksum & Signature Verification:** Verifies the integrity of every downloaded file, ensuring nothing has been corrupted or tempered with.
-- **Signature Verification:** Supports verifying digital signatures (GPG/PGP) for ISOs when available.
-- **Flexible Organization & Configuration:** Keep your ISOs structured exactly how you want on your Ventoy drive and easily enable, disable, or add ISOs using the configuration file.
-(We recommend using [TreeView Mode](https://www.ventoy.net/en/doc_treeview.html))
+- **Flexible Organization & Configuration:** Organize your ISOs exactly the way you want on your drive and manage them effortlessly.
+Enable, disable, or add new ones through the configuration file.
+(We recommend using [TreeView Mode](https://www.ventoy.net/en/doc_treeview.html) in Ventoy.)
-- **Wide ISO Support:** Compatible with numerous operating systems, utilities, and diagnostic tools (See [Supported ISOs](#supported-isos)).
+- **Wide ISO Support:** Compatible with a broad range of operating systems, utilities, and diagnostic tools.
+(See [Supported ISOs](#supported-isos))

 ## Getting Started